ertanhasani/react-hooks-validation/README.md

 ```
 {
+    name: 'name', //name
     value: '', //the current value
     error: false, //returns true or false to let us know if validation is ok or not
+    required: false, //returns true or false if field is required or not
+    defaultValue: '', //returns defaultValue if we provided one
-    onChange: function(value) //we need to call onChange everytime we need to change a value
+    onChange: function(value), //we need to call onChange everytime we need to change a value
+    reset: function() //we call that if we need to reset validation for that field
 }
 ```